Inside the Glittering World of Tako Mekvabidze

 © Tako Mekvabidze

 I love my country very much.
 I come from the seaside region of Georgia, and I feel deeply connected to my roots.
-Georgia inspires me constantly; its traditions, craftsmanship, colours, and atmosphere influence a lot the way I create.
+Georgia inspires me constantly; its traditions, craftsmanship, and colours greatly influence the way I create.

 I wanted to reinterpret this craftsmanship in a contemporary way through silhouettes, embellishments, and details that still carried the spirit of Georgian culture while feeling more modern.

 Georgian culture has a strong emotional presence, and I think that intensity naturally appears in my work.
-Even when I create something modern or glamorous, there is always a connection to where I come from and the visual world I grew up around.
+Even when I create something very modern there is always a connection to where I come from and the visual world I grew up around.

 © Tako Mekvabidze